techlahoma/broadcasting/Streaming/Twitch-chat-messages.md

 Want to get involved with the Techlahoma Community?
 Join us on Slack!
 Check out our Code of Conduct and request an invite here: techlahoma.org/spaces

+### YouTube:

+Did you know that Techlahoma has a YouTube channel?
+Subscribe to get notifications when we upload videos! https://www.youtube.com/techlahoma

 ### Ending Message:

 Thanks everyone for joining us today!
 We will be streaming again this [weekday], [month & date], with [user group name]: "[talk name] with [speaker name]"